From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Results

 \paragraph{RMSPropSGLD and AdamSGLD achieve a superior mean-variance tradeoff.}

-In Figures \ref{fig:relative-error-results-100M}, \ref{fig:relative-error-results-10M}, \ref{fig:relative-error-results-1M} and \ref{fig:relative-error-results-100K} we plot the mean of the relative error versus the standard deviation of the relative error for each sampler at different step sizes.
-We see that RMSPropSGLD and AdamSGLD obtain a superior combination of good mean performance and lower variance compared to the other samplers.
+\Cref{fig:relative-error-results-10M} (right) plots the mean relative error against its standard deviation for each sampler at different step sizes: RMSPropSGLD and AdamSGLD obtain a superior combination of good mean performance and lower variance compared to the other samplers, again consistently across model classes (\cref{sec:deep-linear-network-appendix-additional-results}).

 \paragraph{RMSPropSGLD and AdamSGLD are better at preserving order.}